KomMonitor/kommonitor.github.io/docs/migration.md

     * All other fields can have the default values

 ##### 10.4) Create Groups Scope
-KomMonitor services need information about group membership of a youse.
+KomMonitor services need information about group membership of a user.
 By default, that JWT that is granted by Keycloak does not contain a group claim, which have to be configured additionally:
 1. Open the "Client Scopes" configuration page
 2. Create a new scope by clicking on "Create client scope" and set the following configuration parameters: